What is Communication Studies?

 Bachelor of Arts

-The Bachelor of Arts degree requires the completion of a minimum of 120 semester hours, 42 of which must be advanced, and as well as fulfillment of degree requirements for the Bachelor of Arts degree as specified in the College of Arts and Sciences section of the undergraduate catalog.
+The Bachelor of Arts degree requires the completion of a minimum of 120 semester hours, 42 of which must be advanced, and as well as fulfillment of degree requirements for the Bachelor of Arts degree as specified in the College of Liberal Arts and Social Sciences section of the undergraduate catalog.
 Students wishing to major in Communication Studies should consult an advisor in the Undergraduate Advising Office, General Academic Building Room 220.

 Supplemental Information for BA with a Major in Communication Studies